-How much does it cost?
+And more importantly – how much does it cost?

 When applying for such large amounts of coverage, you should be aware of special requirements that will be required of you that may not be required of someone buying a simple $100,000 policy.

-… and since these questions are so common, we’ve compiled this extensive guide for you to easily estimate your life insurance cost, and fully comprehend your options for purchasing coverage.
+Since these questions are so common, we’ve compiled this extensive guide for you to easily estimate your life insurance cost, and fully comprehend your options for purchasing coverage.

-Large Policy Buyers – An Elite Group
+- Large Policy Buyers – An Elite Group

-You might be surprised to learn that “Not just anyone” can buy a policy for, say, 4 million dollars.
+You might be surprised to learn that “not just anyone” can buy a policy for, say, 4 million dollars.

 … even if they can afford the premiums.